-What to include in my Family Emergency Plan?
+What to Include in a Family Emergency Plan

-a.
-Evacuation Route – As a family, go through each room in your house and determine the quickest and safest way to escape that room in the case of an emergency
+- Evacuation Route: As a family, go through each room in your house and determine the quickest and safest way to escape that room in the case of an emergency.

 i.
 One inside your home (in case of earthquake or tornado)